What Are Cannabis Terpenes?

 In addition to its distinctive aroma, beta-caryophyllene has a number of potential health benefits.
 It has been shown to have stress-relieving effects, and it has been studied for its potential use in treating a variety of conditions, including depression, ulcers, anxiety, and pain.

 Some experts believe that beta-caryophyllene is the only terpene that directly activates one of the cannabinoid receptors in the body, binding to the CB2 receptor, which is involved in regulating inflammation.

 Beta-caryophyllene vaporizes at 266 degrees Fahrenheit (130 degrees Celsius).

 Borneol is a terpene that can be found in a number of plant species, including camphor, rosemary, and mint.
 It has a distinctive herbal, minty aroma, and it is commonly used in the production of perfumes and flavorings.

 In addition to its distinctive scent, borneol has been shown to have insect-repellent properties, which can help prevent mosquito-borne diseases.
 Borneol is also commonly used in traditional Chinese medicine, where it is believed to have a variety of therapeutic effects, including anti-inflammatory and pain-relieving properties.

 Borneol vaporizes at 415 degrees Fahrenheit (213 degrees Celsius).

 Camphene is the terpene that smells like damp woodlands, musky earth, and fir needles.
-Its smell sometimes has people confuse it with myrcene, the most common terpene in cannabis.
-Camphene has potential as an antioxidant, particularly when combined with vitamin C. It also has the potential for lowering triglycerides and cholesterol in the blood, which reduces cardiovascular risk.
+People often confuse its smell with myrcene, the most common terpene in cannabis.
+Camphene has potential as an antioxidant, particularly when combined with vitamin C. It can also assist in lowering triglycerides and cholesterol in the blood, reducing cardiovascular risk.